HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Saying that, rarely is life as definitive as we would like and, in some cases self-hosting may actually cost performance.
 This author has <a hreflang="en" href="https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/">written before how the question on whether to self-host Google Fonts</a> is not as clear cut as it might seem and requires a degree of expertise to ensure you are replicating all that Google Fonts does for you in the performance front.
 To avoid that hassle you can just use the hosted version, and ensure you're reducing the performance impact as much as possible, as discussed by <a hreflang="en" href="https://twitter.com/csswizardry">Harry Roberts</a> in his <a hreflang="en" href="https://csswizardry.com/2020/05/the-fastest-google-fonts/">The Fastest Google Fonts</a> post.

-Similarly, image CDNs can optimize media better than most firsty-parties and, more importantly, can do this automatically without the need for manual steps that will inevitably be skipped or done incorrectly on occasion.
+Similarly, image CDNs can optimize media better than most first-parties and, more importantly, can do this automatically without the need for manual steps that will inevitably be skipped or done incorrectly on occasion.

 ### Popular third parties embeds and their performance impact